1.2 - Define the management of the Bilan Carbone® approach

 Renewal

-The organisation must anticipate the renewal of the approach, which shall be carried out at least every 4 years for a Standard level Bilan Carbone®.
-It is expected between each renewal of the complete Bilan Carbone® to monitor the indicators in a monitoring system (the most significant emissions and the actions implemented in the transition plan).
+The organisation shall anticipate the renewal of the approach, which is carried out at least every 4 years for a Bilan Carbone® at Intermediate level.
+It is expected between each renewal of the complete Bilan Carbone® to track the indicators in a monitoring system (the most significant emissions and actions implemented in the transition plan).

-🔎 If the Bilan Carbone® is used for BEGES-R reporting, this periodicity coincides with that of the regulation for private law organisations.
-Point of vigilance for public law organisations for which the renewal period is 3 years.
+🔎 If the Bilan Carbone® is used for BEGES-R reporting, BEGES-R, this periodicity coincides with that of the regulation for private law organisations.
+Note of caution for public law organisations for which the renewal period is 3 years.

 Management

-At least one member of management shall be the project sponsor of the Bilan Carbone® approach.
+At least one member of management shall lead the Bilan Carbone® approach.
 They shall be responsible for integrating the approach into the organisation's overall strategy.
-They shall guarantee the application of the transition plan within the organisation.
-They shall follow the training Bilan Carbone® for Decision Makers.
+They shall be guarantor of the application of the transition plan within the organisation.
+They shall follow the training Bilan Carbone® for Decision-makers.

 Coordination

 The coordinator shall be trained in the Bilan Carbone® method.
-They shall, alternatively, have already carried out the previous Bilan Carbone® or have received the knowledge transfer from the previous assessment.
-The entire Bilan Carbone® approach is internalised and steered by the coordinator.
+They must, either, have already carried out the previous Bilan Carbone® or have benefited from the transfer of knowledge from the previous assessment.
+The entire Bilan Carbone® approach is internalised and managed by the coordinator.

-A project team made up of operational officers trained in the Bilan Carbone® method shall be established around the coordinator.
-They shall use ABC tools (Bilan Carbone® software or spreadsheet), or, failing that, a tool compliant with the Bilan Carbone® method.
-Consultants may be solicited to consolidate the approach (specify the accounting by LCA, provide strategic advice, provide educational awareness, etc.).
+A project team made up of operational officers trained in the Bilan Carbone® method shall be formed around the coordinator.
+They use ABC tools (Bilan Carbone® software or spreadsheet), or, failing that, a tool compliant with the Bilan Carbone® method.
+Consultants may be solicited to consolidate the approach (specify the accounting by LCAs, provide strategic advice, provide educational awareness-raising, etc.).

-For information, the introductions to each of the 7 steps of the method can provide indications on the sizing of the time to be allocated.
+For information, the introductions to each of the 7 steps of the method can give indications on the sizing of the time to be allocated.

 Transition Plan